Immanuel Kant: Political philosophy

 In Towards Perpetual Peace: A Philosophical Project, Kant listed several conditions that he thought necessary for ending wars and creating a lasting peace.
 They included a world of constitutional republics.
-His classical republican theory was extended in the Doctrine of Right, the first part of the Metaphysics of Morals (1797).
+His republican theory was extended in the "Doctrine of Right", the first part of the Metaphysics of Morals (1797).
 Kant believed that universal history leads to the ultimate world of republican states at peace, but his theory was not pragmatic.
 The process was described in Perpetual Peace as natural rather than rational:

 What affords this guarantee (surety) is nothing less than the great artist nature (natura daedala rerum) from whose mechanical course purposiveness shines forth visibly, letting concord arise by means of the discord between human beings even against their will; and for this reason nature, regarded as necessitation by a cause the laws of whose operation are unknown to us, is called fate, but if we consider its purposiveness in the course of the world as the profound wisdom of a higher cause directed to the objective final end of the human race and predetermining this course of the world, it is called providence.

 Kant's political thought can be summarized as republican government and international organization: "In more characteristically Kantian terms, it is doctrine of the state based upon the law (Rechtsstaat) and of eternal peace.
 Indeed, in each of these formulations, both terms express the same idea: that of legal constitution or of 'peace through law.
 "Kant's political philosophy, being essentially a legal doctrine, rejects by definition the opposition between moral education and the play of passions as alternate foundations for social life.
 The state is defined as the union of men under law.
 The state rightly so called is constituted by laws which are necessary a priori because they flow from the very concept of law.
 A regime can be judged by no other criteria nor be assigned any other functions, than those proper to the lawful order as such."

 Kant opposed "democracy", which at his time meant direct democracy, believing that majority rule posed a threat to individual liberty.
 He stated that "democracy in the strict sense of the word is necessarily a despotism because it establishes an executive power in which all decide for and, if need be, against one (who thus does not agree), so that all, who are nevertheless not all, decide; and this is a contradiction of the general will with itself and with freedom."